 - Submissions are free of charge.

 - Deadline for submissions is Friday, June 19th 2020.

 - A filled Entry Form must accompany each submitted film.
 Please CLICK HERE

 to open it.

-- A link for streaming/download or, in the alternative, 3 copies of DVD or Blu-Ray screeners must be sent.
+- A link for streaming/download or, as an alternative, 3 copies of DVD or Blu-Ray screeners must be sent.

 DVD or Blu-ray submitted to the pre-selection must be delivered to: